rackminder/rackminder.github.io/content/_index.md

 ## About RackMinder

 RackMinder is the essential app for outdoor enthusiasts who use roof racks.
-Whether you're a mountain biker, kayaker, skier, or adventure seeker, RackMinder gives you peace of mind by preventing costly garage door damage.
+Whether you're a mountain biker, kayaker, skier, or adventure seeker, RackMinder gives you peace of mind by preventing costly garage door and gear damage.

 Using smart iBeacon technology, RackMinder automatically detects when you're driving with gear on your roof and sends timely alerts before you pull into your garage.
 Simple, reliable, and designed for the way you live.